jonjamz/blaze-tabs/README.md

 **Sticky state**

-When switching to a new tab, the content of the previous tab is preserved unless you explicitly clear it.
+When switching to a new tab, the content of the previous tab is preserved.

 **Callbacks with access to instance context**